Conversion Optimization

 It's also important because it can help you acquire customers at a lower cost.

-The average eCommerce conversion rate in 2023
+The average eCommerce conversion rates in 2025

 Retail including fashion, jewelry, shoes, and more command a major part of eCommerce stores.